SunoSongContest/ssc.github.io/ssc6/how_to_submit_songs.md

 Fill in the form.
 We will contact you for corrections and/or when your song is accepted.
 Then wait for the weekly reveals to learn when your song is playing!
 ___

 New in SSC6, we will be using Google Forms to submit information about your songs and to vote!
+We will share a link to the form when the submission period opens.

 **Important:** <ins>Only songs submitted through the official form will be accepted.</ins> We encourage you to share your SSC6 song in the Discord chat so others can listen, but you must submit a form as well.